tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * ANNs can be used to identify the type of car from a still image.
 However, can we predict the direction of a car in movement?

-  * **Answer:** The short answer for this question is no. If you try to predict the direction of a car only with the information of a still image, you don't have enough information to make a prediction beyond a random guess.
+  * **Answer:** The short answer to this question is no. If you try to predict the direction of a car only with the information of a still image, you don't have enough information to make a prediction beyond a random guess.

 Tell the class that without knowing where the car has been, you won’t have enough data to predict where the car is going.